zack-tan/wine-pricing-factors-causal-inference/readme.md

 # Business Cases

 ## Finding the factors that affect wine prices (Stakeholders - Vineyard)
-Identify the type of grapes vineyard owners should grow in order to maximize profit and meet market demands, taking into account their country and climate.
+Use prediction modelling to identify the type of grapes vineyard owners should grow in order to maximize profit and meet market demands, taking into account their country and climate.

-## Inventory Management (Stakeholders - Retailers)
+## Inventory Management & Pricing (Stakeholders - Retailers)
-Using Causal Inference to see how strongly certain factors (such as origin of wine) influence control/treatment factors (such as vintage) in predicting price of wine.
+Using Causal Inference and prediction modeling to see how strongly certain factors (such as origin of wine) influence control/treatment factors (such as vintage) in predicting price of wine.
 This will allow retailers to mix and match predictors to identify which wines to import to maximize profit while ensuring a diverse enough product range.
+The prediction model could also be used to help retailers price new wines at a rate that would be competitive with the market.

 ## Recommendation System (Stakeholders - Customers) - To be covered in the next course
 Helping customers select wine based on their preferred attributes (e.g. fruity, spicy) and at their specified price points.